SAO65/YLD_2010_EU28/YLD.md

 We found evidence in support of the divergence of health and socioeconomic status and the diminishing returns of health expenditure hypothesis in the European Union in 2010.
 We also found evidence in support of the expansion of morbidity and growing health expenditure hypothesis.

 **Interpretation**
 In the European Union healthy life expectancy is diverging and at a growing cost.
-A public health policy aimed at preventing disease accross the Union rather than treating it could have a positive impact on the sustainability of health spendig.
+A public health policy aimed at preventing disease accross the Union rather than treating it could have a positive impact on the sustainability of health spending.